cytoscape/cytoscape.js-tutorials/electron_twitter/2016-07-14-cytoscape-electron.md

 Changing `options.layout` to the object passed to `cy.layout()` means changing up the layout call in our `else { ... }` block slightly: we call `cy.layout(options.layout)` to run a layout.
 Everything related to qTip remains the same; by registering it as a Cytoscape.js extension at the beginning of `renderer.js` we can use qTip just like we did in Tutorial 3.

+Additionally, we can hide the loading spinner now that data's been added and the layout is finished.

 With qTip done, we're finished with our event listener and can move on to the remaining functions.